The Dummy Tickets, Verified dummy ticketsTheDummyTickets

 • Dual citizenship: stick to one passport for the whole application.

 Double-check before you upload.
-If you want a second pair of eyes, send your passport scan and intended dates to TheDummyTickets support—we help travelers catch typos before embassies do.
+If you want a second pair of eyes, send your passport scan and intended dates to TheDummyTickets support.
+We help travelers catch typos before embassies do.